Last Updated on April 15, 2026 by Indoor Plant Nook

 - Pass the blade through a flame until it glows slightly or until you see the moisture evaporate.

-- Allow it to cool fully before touching roots — a hot blade can cauterize tissue and cause more harm than a cut.
+- Allow it to cool fully before touching roots or bark — a hot blade can cauterize tissue and cause more harm than a clean cut.

 Limitations: Flame sterilization does not clean organic debris, which can harbor pathogens even after surface sterilization.
 It is best used as a supplement to cleaning, not a substitute.
 It is also unsuitable for plastic-handled tools.